mdupli/wtrack/README.md

 deliberately traded away in favor of a speed-focused view for as long as the mode is active.

-"Eligible" excludes, regardless of mode:
+"Eligible" excludes, regardless of mode — `edgeGradientExcluded`, which now inherits its criteria from the classification pipeline itself (§4/§6) rather than maintaining its own separate notion of "good enough to color":

 - A true dt gap (`edgeGapFails`) — the derived speed there is a gap-spanning average, not a real instantaneous reading.
-- A derived/device speed disagreement (`runDeviceDisagreeThresh`, default `5 m/s`) — its own, gradient-only threshold now; no longer tied to run detection at all (§4 dropped this criterion there once the vertex-level checks already covered the same real problems without needing device speed to be present).
-- A `crash_recovery` zone specifically — real motion, but not ordinary sailing speed.
-- Anything outside any run or transition entirely (unclassified) — handled for free, since excluded edges simply aren't drawn over, leaving the grey base path visible underneath rather than needing an explicit grey re-draw.
+- Anything not part of a run, and not part of a classified transition segment other than `crash_recovery` — a successful or failed jibe/tack still reflects genuine sailing and stays eligible, but `crash_recovery` is known-bad data by definition, and anything that fell through classification entirely (no wind direction set yet, or the transition zone matched no jibe/tack/crash pattern at all) has no basis for trust either.
+Handled for free either way, since excluded edges simply aren't drawn over, leaving the grey base path visible underneath rather than needing an explicit grey re-draw.

+No separate device-speed check here anymore, even where device speed is present in the file — an earlier version had its own, gradient-only device-speed-disagreement threshold, dropped once a second, independent speed estimate already existed for every edge regardless (the local path fit — §7), and superseded again since: inheriting from run detection picks up its own device-speed check (§4) automatically wherever that governs, without this needing any device-speed logic of its own.

-The gradient's min/max range is computed from the **local path fit's** speed (§7) at each eligible point, not the raw edge speed — the fit is a second, independent speed estimate that naturally smooths out an isolated glitched edge, so one bad point can't drag the whole color scale's bounds along with it, without needing an external device reading (which isn't always present anyway) to provide that protection.
-Individual edges are still colored by their own actual (raw) derived speed, mapped into this fit-derived range — only the range's bounds come from the fit, so the displayed gradient still reflects real edge-to-edge variation rather than a smoothed-over version of it.
+The gradient's min/max range, and now every individual edge's own color within it, both read the **local path fit's** speed (§7), not the raw edge speed — a deliberate change from an earlier version where only the range came from the fit and each edge's own color still came from the raw, edge-based reading.
+The fit is a second, independent speed estimate that naturally smooths out an isolated glitched edge, so one bad point can't drag the whole color scale's bounds along with it, without needing an external device reading (which isn't always present anyway) to provide that protection — and reading it consistently for the edge color too, not just the range, keeps a single glitched point from painting itself with a wildly different color than its genuinely similar-speed neighbors.
 The track legend (toggleable, same panel) rebuilds itself per mode — type mode shows the usual swatches;
 speed mode shows a single gradient bar sampled directly from the same `speedToColor` function used for the actual edges (not a separately duplicated color formula, so the two can't drift apart), labeled with the range's min/max in the current display unit.

+`preferFitSpeed(i, edgeSpeed)` — the same fit-speed-with-edge-fallback
+helper this gradient uses — is shared by two other UI surfaces too: the mini compass overlay's own selected-point readout (above), and every speed figure in the selection info box (run max speed; jibe/tack entry, exit, through-the-wind, min, and max speed; crash/recovery's pre-crash speed).
+All three switched together, for the same reason: a second, independent speed estimate exists for every edge regardless of whether device speed happens to be present, and prefers it consistently rather than mixing sources depending on which UI element happens to be showing it.
+Heading stays edge-based at every one of these same call sites (§4's own heading-reversion story) — this only ever touches the speed side of a lookup, never heading.

 ### Speed display unit